svenkubiak/mangooio/docs/testing.md

 </dependency>
 ```

-Use the latest published version instead of a placeholder.
+Use the latest published version rather than the placeholder shown above.

 ## Starting the application

-Extend tests with `io.mangoo.test.TestRunner`.
-It starts mangoo I/O in **test** mode once per test class:
+Extend your tests with `io.mangoo.test.TestRunner`, and it starts mangoo I/O in **test** mode once per test class:

 ```java
 import io.mangoo.test.TestRunner;